Ware, Hertfordshire

-Ware is a town and civil parish in the East Hertfordshire district, in the county of Hertfordshire, England.
-It is close to the county town of Hertford.
-In the 2021 Census, the parish had a population of 19,622.
+Ware is a town and civil parish in the East Hertfordshire district of Hertfordshire, England.
+It lies to the east of the county town of Hertford.
+At the 2021 census, the parish had a population of 19,627.

 History

 Archaeology has shown that Ware has been occupied since at least the Mesolithic period (which ended in about 4000 BC).
 The Romans had a sizeable settlement here and foundations of several buildings, including a temple, and two cemeteries have been found.
 Ware was on Ermine Street, the Roman road from London to Lincoln.
 A well-preserved Roman skeleton of a teenage girl was found beside the road and nicknamed 'Ermintrude'.
 It has been said that Ware is one of the oldest continuously occupied sites in Europe.

 In the Domesday Book of 1086, the town was named Waras from the natural weirs in the River Lea.
 The historic rivalry with nearby Hertford can be traced to 1090 when the Lady of Ware (Petronilla de Grandmesnil, Countess of Leicester) diverted Ermine Street from the Roman ford to create a High Street and new bridge over the Lea.
 The bailiff of Hertford tried to destroy the new bridge before it was recognised as part of the King's Highway by Henry III in person.
 In 1381, during the so-called Peasants' Revolt, 42 prominent Ware townsmen, led by the Vicar, joined others in destroying Hertford Castle, then owned by John of Gaunt.
 Many inns were established in the High Street, reflecting Ware's importance as a coaching stop on the Old North Road.
 Chaucer mentioned Ware twice in The Canterbury Tales.
 The Great Bed of Ware, cited by Shakespeare and other playwrights, was housed in a succession of Ware inns.

 Mary I had Thomas Fust burned at the stake in Ware marketplace for refusing to convert to Catholicism.

 In the 17th century, Ware became the source of the New River, constructed to take fresh water into London.
 The Ware Mutiny occurred on 15 November 1647, between the First and the Second English Civil War at Corkbush Field, when soldiers were ordered to sign a declaration of loyalty to Thomas Fairfax, the commander-in-chief of the New Model Army (NMA), and the Army Council.
 When some with Leveller sympathies refused to do this they were arrested and court-martialled; one of the ringleaders, Trooper Richard Arnold, was shot.
 62 children were sent to Ware after the 1666 Great Fire of London.
 In 1683, the Rye House Plot involved assassinating Charles II after he passed through Ware.
 It failed.